Cobra (1986 film): Filming

 Originally, Cobra was supposed to be filmed in Seattle, climaxing with a motorcycle chase scene on a ferry between the islands.
 Even though everything was prepared to start filming the final theatrical version of the scene at night, Stallone demanded the ending be changed because of the mosquito problem at that time, which would have made night time filming very difficult to endure.

 The supporting cast and extras were forbidden from talking to Stallone on set.

 At one point during filming, Stallone complained to cinematographer Ric Waite that they were falling behind and that he needed to push his crew to work harder.
 Waite responded by telling Stallone that the delays were due to his fooling around with Brigitte Nielsen and showing off for his bodyguards.
 Although Stallone was shocked that somebody would talk to him that way, he cleaned up his act and behaved more professionally, although he returned to his old egocentric behavior a few weeks later.
 Waite later said in an interview that, despite his huge ego, Stallone had a great sense of humor.
 He said George P. Cosmatos would have made a great producer, but he was a terrible director.

+During a stunt scene, driver Kerry Rossall and another stuntman were injured after Rossall intentionally crashed a van into a wall.
+Nielsen was nearly hit by the van during a previous take.

 For the Night Slasher's monologue in the lead-up to the final fight, Brian Thompson did the scene with the script supervisor standing in for Stallone, who was busy watching a basketball game on TV.

 The custom 1950 Mercury driven by Cobretti was actually owned by Sylvester Stallone.
 The studio produced stunt doubles of the car for use in some of the action sequences, such as the jump from the second floor of the parking garage.
 The production built three "Cobra cars" for stunt work.
 Although they were identical on the outside, their moving parts were designed for specific sequences, involving high-speed swipes with other vehicles, 180-degree turns, jumps, and 360-degree spins.

 The knife used by the Night Slasher was made for the film by knife designer Herman Schneider.
 Sylvester Stallone asked Schneider to create a knife that audiences would never forget.

-Cobretti uses a custom Colt Gold Cup National Match 1911 chambered in 9mm.
-The 9mm variant was made specifically for the film (normally it fires .45 ACP).
-Later in the film, he uses a Jati-Matic submachine gun.
+Cobretti uses a custom Colt Gold Cup National Match 1911, modified to chamber 9×19mm Parabellum.
+Later in the film, he uses a Jatimatic submachine gun.